sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 | H\ :sub:`1`:                     | different.                                  |
 +----------------------------------+---------------------------------------------+

-It’s worth noting that these are *exactly* the same statistical hypotheses that we formed when we ran a one-way ANOVA on these data back in Chapter `Comparing several means (one-way ANOVA)
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
-Back then,
-I used the notation
-µ\ :sub:`P` to refer to the mean mood gain for the placebo group, with µ\ :sub:`A` and µ\ :sub:`J` corresponding to the group means for the two drugs, and the null hypothesis was µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`.
+It’s worth noting that these are *exactly* the same statistical hypotheses that we formed when we ran a one-way ANOVA on these data back in chapter :doc:`Comparing several means (one-way ANOVA) <Ch13_ANOVA>`.
+Back then, I used the notation µ\ :sub:`P` to refer to the mean mood gain for the placebo group, with µ\ :sub:`A` and µ\ :sub:`J` corresponding to the group means for the two drugs, and the null hypothesis was µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`.
 So we’re actually talking about the same hypothesis, it’s just that the more complicated ANOVA requires more careful notation due to the presence of multiple grouping variables, so we’re now referring to this hypothesis as µ\ :sub:`1.` = µ\ :sub:`2.` = µ\ :sub:`3.`.
 However, as we’ll see shortly, although the hypothesis is identical the test of that hypothesis is subtly different due to the fact that we’re now acknowledging the existence of the second grouping variable.

 Speaking of the other grouping variable, you won’t be surprised to discover that our second hypothesis test is formulated the same way.